santoshxshrestha/cweb/README.md

-# C Online Compiler
+# WebC

-An online C compiler that runs entirely in your browser using WebAssembly.
+A modern online C compiler that runs entirely in your browser using WebAssembly.
 Write, compile, and execute C programs without any backend server.

 ## Features